 A range of compelling possibilities for the application of the $\text{NV}^{-}$ centers is where the physics of the electron spin is combined with nearby nuclei.
 This can be exploited either in nucleus-based quantum computing \cite{MehringPRL2003,MehringPRL2004} or in optically detected NMR applications \cite{AwschalomNMR_SCI,WrachtrupNMR_SCI}.
-Clearly, a prerequisite for such investigation is the accurate knowledge of the electron-nuclear hyperfine couplings which is accessible from electron-nuclear double resonance (ENDOR) \cite{Schweiger2001Jeschke} experiments.
+Clearly, a prerequisite for such investigation is the accurate knowledge of the electron-nuclear hyperfine couplings which is accessible from \mbox{ESEEM} measurements (with the above-mentioned difficulties) or from electron-nuclear double resonance (ENDOR) \cite{Schweiger2001Jeschke} experiments.

 The ENDOR investigations rely on detecting a change in the electron spin populations (or polarization) when a nuclear transition is excited; a change in the nuclear population affects the electron populations as the two subsystems are connected by the hyperfine interaction.
-Given that the nuclear transitions are usually very well defined (down to a few 100 Hz to a few kHz), the magnitude of the hyperfine interaction can be determined with a high accuracy.
+Given that the nuclear transitions are usually very well defined (down to a few 100 Hz to a few kHz), the magnitude of the hyperfine interaction can be determined with high accuracy.